tjjlemaire/MorphoSONIC/README.md

 ## Content of repository

-### Models
+### Single-compartment (node) models

 The package contains several **node** classes that define the punctual membrane sections:
 - `Node` defines the generic interface of a generic punctual membrane section.
 - `IintraNode` defines a punctual node that can be simulated with intracellular current injection.
 - `SonicNode` defines a punctual node that can be simulated with ultrasound stimulation.

+### Multi-compartment (spatially-extended) models

+The package also contains several classes defining multi-compartmental  model expansions, at various spatial scales.

-It also contain an `ExtendedSonicNode` class that simulate the behavior of a nanoscale spatially-extended SONIC model with two coupled compartments (i.e. nodes with geometrical extents): an "ultrasound-reponsive" sonophore and an "ultrasound-resistant" surrounding membrane.
+At the nanometer scale, an `ExtendedSonicNode` class that simulate the behavior of a **nanoscale spatially-extended SONIC model** with two coupled compartments (i.e. nodes with geometrical extents): an "ultrasound-responsive" sonophore and an "ultrasound-resistant" surrounding membrane.
+As this model is radially symmetric, some adaptation was needed in order to represent it within the *NEURON* environment (check [this link](NEURON_radial_geometry.md) for more details).

+At the morphological scale, several **fiber** classes define spatially-extended fiber models:
+- `SennFiber` defines ...
+- `VextSennFiber` defines ...
+- `IinjSennFiber` defines ...
+- `SonicSennFiber` defines ...

+Moreover, several **source** classes are implemented to compute spatially-distributed inputs from various source types, used to drive the models:
+- `PointSource`
+- ...

 ### Membrane mechanisms (NMODL)